shovon/hyperguard/README.md

 > The `__` is only used for TypeScript type casting.
 You don't actually need \*\* in the actual JavaScript Validator object

-You don't even need to use Ninazu.
-As long as you can define your own Validator, you can perform validations as you would with Ninazu.
+You don't even need to use Type Guardian.
+As long as you can define your own Validator, you can perform validations as you would with Type Guardian.

-Alternatively, you can even write your own `Validator`s, and they will be 100% compatible with Ninazu.
+Alternatively, you can even write your own `Validator`s, and they will be 100% compatible with Type Guardian.

 ### Clarity and transparency